 Institute for In Vitro Sciences

-PISC is coordinating financial support provided by PETA Foundation UK and PETA Germany, the largest European members of PISC, for the validation process for a new nonanimal method to assess skin sensitisation.
-The current test using mice or guinea pigs uses tens of thousands of animals in the EU each year and can be estimated to use hundreds of thousands worldwide.
-It is used extensively in the evaluation of cosmetics and toiletries ingredients as these are applied to the skin.
-This is the first time any animal rights organisation has supported the validation process for an alternative method in this way.
+The Consortium coordinated financial support provided by PETA Foundation UK and PETA Germany for the validation of a nonanimal method to assess skin sensitisation.
+The current test using mice or guinea pigs uses tens of thousands of animals in the EU each year and is estimated to use hundreds of thousands worldwide.
+This was the first time an animal rights organisation had supported the validation process for an alternative method in this way.

 Skin Corrosion and Skin Irritation

-PISC members PETA Foundation UK and PETA US, in consultation with PISC, have funded the development and optimisation of methods to strengthen nonanimal dermal corrosion and irritation testing used for the transportation of chemicals and hazardous materials.
-PETA Foundation UK provided funding towards the final validation of Epiderm, which resulted in its acceptance as an OECD test guideline.
-PETA US is providing funds for a skin corrosion method that is being additionally validated to segregate corrosive chemicals into hazard classes, a distinction that is significant under the Classification, Labeling and Packaging of Substances and Mixtures (CLP) regulation.
-PISC and its members continue to work on international harmonisation with this two-level hazard classification, which could dramatically reduce the number of rabbits used to satisfy transportation regulations in the EU, US and elsewhere.
+Consortium members PETA Foundation UK and PETA US have funded the development and optimisation of methods to strengthen nonanimal dermal corrosion and irritation testing used for the transportation of chemicals and hazardous materials.
+PETA Foundation UK provided funding towards the final validation of EpiDermTM, which resulted in its acceptance as an OECD test guideline.
+PETA US also provided funds for a skin corrosion method that was validated to segregate corrosive chemicals into hazard classes, a distinction that is significant under the regulation on the classification, labelling and packaging of substances and mixtures (CLP).
+The Consortium and its members continue to work on international harmonisation with this two-level hazard classification, which could dramatically reduce the number of rabbits used to satisfy transportation regulations in the EU, US, and elsewhere.

 “MatTek is extremely gratified to be recognized by PETA and appreciates PETA’s support in its quest to produce new and improved in vitro test methods that reduce or eliminate animal testing.”